MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-SendConnector.md

 - The DNSRoutingEnabled parameter must be set to $false.

 Although you can configure non-SMTP address spaces on a Send connector in the Transport service on a Mailbox server, the Send connector uses SMTP as the transport mechanism to send messages to other messaging servers.
 Foreign connectors in the Transport service on a Mailbox server are used to send messages to local messaging servers, such as third-party fax gateway servers, which don't use SMTP as their primary transport mechanism.
-For more information, see Foreign connectors.
+For more information, see Foreign connectors (https://technet.microsoft.com/library/aa996779.aspx).

 ```yaml
 Type: MultiValuedProperty